 These Oyster Mushroom Steaks With Miso Gravy by Courtney West is an easy yet very delicious vegan-friendly main course.
 And, if you’re still trying to make plans for what you’re making for the holidays, we’ve got you covered.
 These meaty mushrooms are served over warm polenta and drizzled with a miso gravy that adds a unique and nostalgic.

 Source: Hot and Hearty Mushroom Curry

-Does this Portobello Mushroom Steaks With Cheesy Rosemary Polenta by Michaell Johnson sound absolutely divine?
-These meaty mushrooms are drizzled with a balsamic reduction, sit atop a bed of cheesy, creamy homemade polenta.
+Does this Portobello Mushroom Steaks With Cheesy Rosemary Polenta by Michaell Johnson sound divine?
+These meaty mushrooms are drizzled with a balsamic reduction and sit atop a bed of cheesy, creamy homemade polenta.
 Pair it with some zesty roasted carrots or sweet potatoes, kale salad, and a glass of wine for a sweet and complete date night or Christmas dinner.

 Source: Bouef Bourgignon Végétalien

 This Bouef Bourgignon Végétalien by Renee McKenzie is not a pale imitation of the beloved traditional French dish and deserves all the respect and admiration that the original dish gets.
 It’s rich, hearty, and delicious.
 Julia Child would be proud!

 These Easy Marinated and Grilled Portobello Mushrooms by Rini Desai are the go-to vegan substitute for several grilled types of meat, steaks, and burgers.
 This simple recipe teaches you how to make them packed with umami flavor without using too many ingredients or putting in too much effort!
 These mushrooms are incredibly versatile; serve them on skewers, over rice, on a burger, and more.